amiddlebrook/AutoQuoter/frontend/README.md

 - `dashboard.html`: Contractor dashboard for managing quotes and leads
 - `market-trends.html`: Market trends dashboard for regional intelligence and competitive analysis
 - `integrations.html`: External integrations management interface
+- `analytics.html`: Advanced analytics dashboard with business intelligence and reporting

 ## How to Run